mautrix/docs/gomuks/faq.md

 details.

 When using the Electron wrapper, you can have the wrapper run multiple backends internally and display an in-app switcher for them.
-There's no UI for adding accounts yet though, so you have to define them manually in the config file (again, see the entry below).
+Use the backend manager tab in settings to add more backends.

 If you aren't using a reverse proxy, you'll have to use different ports and localhosts to access the gomukses to avoid cookie conflicts.
 The port can be